 Typically, the university accepts those students who score an “A-“ (3.8 GPA) or are among the top 32%.
 You will need to submit your SAT or ACT scores, and each should be within the range of 1180-1330 and 22-26, respectively.
 Most applicants (70%) usually submit their ACT results, but that is dependent on your performance.

-I hope that this article on the UNC Charlotte acceptance rate was helpful.
+We hope that this article on the UNC Charlotte acceptance rate was helpful.
 To know more information on studying abroad, check out the Available Programs for International Students.